darkwingsoulz/metawin/README.md

+**❌❗ THIS SCRIPT CURRENTLY DOES NOT WORK DUE TO BREAKING CHANGES ON THE SITE.  ❗❌**

 # MetaWin Gaming History and Rewards Dashboard

 This project generates personal stats for your MetaWin gaming history and rewards.
 It covers daily, monthly, game-specific, and overall summaries to help you track your performance and rewards.